Fort William is a small town in the

 Caledonian Canal north to Inverness, 73

 miles.
-These are two of the top walks in
+These are two of the top Walks in

 Scotland.

-good selection of shops, restaurants and bar
+with a good selection of shops, restaurants and

-diners.
+bar diners.
 Large

 Image.